scottcowan/developwithpassion.bdddoc/readme.txt

 *****All build activities are to be done with a command prompt that is pointing at the root folder******

-To Test: build test
+To run the tests: build test

-To Deploy: build deploy_assembly (output will go to the build\deploy folder)
+To deploy: build deploy (output will go to the artifacts\deploy)

-To Open The Solutions: open (you don't have to use this, but if you do it will ensure that the TestDriven.Net runner uses the version
+To open the solution: open

-                             of MBUnit that lives in this project).
+To run the bdddoc test report for the project itself (report output will go to artifacts\SpecReport.html): build run_test_report